TheMulittle/backend-challenges-skeleton/README.md

 When I send request to '/endpoint' with payload
 """
   {
-    "userName": "New user ℙ%|UUID_placeholder|",
+    "userName": "New user P%|UUID_placeholder|",
   }
 """

-In above payload, the placeholder `ℙ%|UUID_placeholder|` will be substituted by a randomly generated UUID.
+In above payload, the placeholder `P%|UUID_placeholder|` will be substituted by a randomly generated UUID.
 Then an assertion can be made using:

 ```text
 And response body is